 Seafood is a popular food in the United States, yet consumers are routinely given little information about the seafood they eat.
 This information can also be misleading, which impacts consumers, public health, fishermen, honest seafood businesses and the oceans.
-Oceana is working to require traceability for all seafood which will help to prevent seafood mislabeling and keep illegally caught fish out of the U.S. market while providing more information to consumers about their seafood purchases.
+Requiring traceability for all seafood will help to prevent seafood fraud and keep illegally caught fish from entering the legal market.
+All seafood should be safe, legally caught, responsibly sourced and honestly labeled.